 Fall is here and with the cooler weather comes the inevitable & dreaded Flu season.

-Not only are we still battling with COVID-19 & anxiously awaiting a predicted second wave, but now the flu is thrown into our stress mix.
+Not only are we still battling with COVID-19 & but now the flu is thrown into our stress mix.

-But this year is not the time to be caviler and downplay the effects of the flu on you and your future baby.
-The CDC, the WHO, family physicians, and us your fertility doctors here at IRMS, are all urging you to get your flu shot.
+By this point, we are all fully aware of and are practicing our public health guidelines including taking the COVID-19 vaccine, but with more of us out and about in this reopened new normal, it is not the time to be cavalier and downplay the effects of the flu on you and your future baby.
+The CDC, the WHO, family physicians, and us, your fertility doctors here at IRMS, are all urging you to get your flu shot.

 Here’s 5 Good Reasons to get the Flu Shot if you are pregnant or trying to conceive: